hyphanet/website/content/pages/documentation-fr.md

 lang: fr
 ---

-The documentation on Freenet is forever changing, since this is a project in development.
-However, here under the Documentation menu, you may find usage documents on how to setup Freenet and use the most popular Freenet tools as well as a user driven Wiki and an extensive Frequently Asked Questions department.
+The documentation on Hyphanet is forever changing, since this is a project in development.
+However, here under the Documentation menu, you may find usage documents on how to setup Hyphanet and use the most popular Hyphanet tools as well as a user driven Wiki and an extensive Frequently Asked Questions department.

 *   [**Install**](#install)
-     Contains detailed instructions on how to install Freenet using the new installer.
+     Contains detailed instructions on how to install Hyphanet using the new installer.
 *   [**Connect**](#connect)
-     How to connect to Freenet.
+     How to connect to Hyphanet.
 *   [**Content**](#content)
-     Freenet as a Content Distribution System.
+     Hyphanet as a Content Distribution System.
 *   [**Understand**](#understand)
-     Explains the workings of Freenet, and a glossary with the most frequently used terms.
+     Explains the workings of Hyphanet, and a glossary with the most frequently used terms.
 *   [**Social**](#social)
-     How to setup email, forums and microblogging over Freenet.
+     How to setup email, forums and microblogging over Hyphanet.
 *   [**jSite**](#jsite)
-     jSite is a Freenet website (a.k.a.
+     jSite is a Hyphanet website (a.k.a.
 Freesite) insertion tool.
 *   [**Wiki**](https://wiki.freenetproject.org/)
-     The Freenet Wiki is a user driven space where new features may be described before finding their way into the website.
-It is a good source of information about all sorts of Freenet related issues.
+     The Hyphanet Wiki is a user driven space where new features may be described before finding their way into the website.
+It is a good source of information about all sorts of Hyphanet related issues.

 ## Install

-To install Freenet might not be as difficult as you might have heard.
-There are three ways to install Freenet:
+To install Hyphanet might not be as difficult as you might have heard.
+There are three ways to install Hyphanet:

 *   Graphical install
 *   Headless install

-If you want to install the Freenet software on a computer which lacks a GUI, see the [Headless install](download.html#gnulinux-posix) instructions.
+If you want to install the Hyphanet software on a computer which lacks a GUI, see the [Headless install](download.html#gnulinux-posix) instructions.

 #### Graphical install